 In the 4 x 100m relay each takeover zone shall be 30m long, in the 4 x 400m relay each takeover zone shall be 20m.
 The takeover zones must be marked on the track.
 (The zones shall start and finish at the edges of the zone lines nearest the start line in the running direction.)
 In the 4 x 100m relay, riders are not permitted to line up outside their takeover zones, and shall start within the zone.
 In the 4 x 400m relay, there is no defined preparation area for the next riders as long as they stay within their lanes.
 Riders may remount if necessary, and must pick up the baton if it is dropped.
 The handover of the baton must be within the takeover zone.
-This means that before the baton crosses the start mark of the takeover zone only the incoming rider is in touch with the baton.
+This means that before the baton crosses the start mark of the takeover zone only the incoming rider is in touch with the baton and at the end of the takeover zone only the outgoing rider is in touch with the baton.
 Riders may not throw the baton to make a pass and may not touch the ground with any part of their body while making a pass.
 If the baton is not handed over within the marked takeover zone, the team will be disqualified.
 Leaving of the lane within the takeover zone or when remounting does not result in disqualification as long as the riders do not obstruct, impede or interfere with another rider's progress.